lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 $$
 </div>

-(Note that there is a subtle difference between equation 10.2 above and some equations in the literature, e.g. Slowinsky and Guyer 1993.
-Ths difference has to do with whether we label the two descendent clades, a and b, or not; if the clades are unlabeled, then there is no difference between 4+6 and 6+4, so that the probability that the largest clade, whichever it might be, has 6 species is twice what is given by my equation).
+[Note that there is a subtle difference between equation 10.2 above and some equations in the literature, e.g. @Slowinski1993-ks.
+This difference has to do with whether we label the two descendent clades, a and b, or not; if the clades are unlabeled, then there is no difference between 4+6 and 6+4, so that the probability that the largest clade, whichever it might be, has 6 species is twice what is given by my equation].

-Equation 10.17 applies even if there is extinction, as long as both sister clades have the same speciation and extinction rates (Slowinsky and Guyer 1989).
+Equation 10.17 applies even if there is extinction, as long as both sister clades have the same speciation and extinction rates [@Slowinski1993-ks].
 This equation has been used to compare diversification rates between sister clades, either for a single pair or across multiple pairs (see Chapter 11).

 Tree balance statistics provide a way of comparing numbers of taxa across all of the nodes in a phylogenetic tree simultaneously.
 There are a surprisingly large number of tree balance statistics, but all rely on summarizing information about the balance of each node across a whole tree.
-Colless’ index $I_c$ is one of the simplest – and, perhaps, most commonly used – indices of tree balance. $I_c$ is the sum of the difference in the number of tips subtended on each side of every node in the tree, standardized by the maximum that such a sum can achieve:
+Colless’ index $I_c$ [@Colless1982-kz] is one of the simplest – and, perhaps, most commonly used – indices of tree balance. $I_c$ is the sum of the difference in the number of tips subtended on each side of every node in the tree, standardized by the maximum that such a sum can achieve:

 (eq.
 10.18)
 <div>